Types Of Memory Care in Denver

 There are facilities in Denver that exclusively offer memory care.
 Within the memory care facility, there might be different levels of support, such as Level 1, Level 2, Level 3, or Level 4 memory care.
 In these levels, the degree of supervision and security varies, as well as the amount of assistance that’s provided for daily living.

-Please note that independent living communities in Denver aren’t equipped or staffed to provide support for residents with memory issues.
+Please make note that independent living communities in Denver aren’t equipped or staffed to provide support for residents with memory issues.

 If you’re interested in other senior living options in the Denver metro area, see also: